What is a compensation plan?

 Assess and update the program on a regular schedule

-5 tips for laying the foundation for your compensation plan
+5 tips for developing your compensation plan

-1. Clarify your business goals and align them with your compensation priorities.
+1. Clarify your business goals and align them with your compensation priorities

 Ask all leaders to agree on a compensation philosophy that meets organizational values, budgetary needs, and provides room for growth.
-For compensation plans to achieve results, the leadership team must support it and agree to adhere to the strategy for consistency and legal protection.
+For compensation plans to achieve results, the leadership team must support them and agree to adhere to the strategy for consistency and legal protection.

-2. Familiarize yourself with market data sources.
+2. Familiarize yourself with market data sources

 Look for data on what the current pay rates are in the markets where you’re conducting business.
 You can choose to do so with a vendor’s help, or conduct research from sites such as Glassdoor, Salary Expert, and the Bureaus of Labor Statistics.

-3. Build sample pay grades for your top 10 mission-critical jobs.
+3. Build sample pay grades for your top 10 mission-critical jobs

 Determine your top 10 jobs, decide if you want to establish grades based on points or rank, then work through the steps to build out pay grades for each job.
 Use this as the basis for a framework that you can use and apply to existing jobs or those you add as the organization grows.

-4. Track if you lose candidates or current employees due to compensation issues.
+4. Track if you lose candidates or current employees due to compensation issues

 Make sure you have a method to capture data about why candidates turn down your employment offers.
 The same goes for current employees who leave for another job.
 If people complain about low pay or lacking benefits, that information can inform changes in your overall approach.
 If you’re losing significant talent to your competitors, it may be time to improve your compensation plan and offerings.

-5. Use HR tech to streamline the process from start to finish.
+5. Use HR tech to streamline the process from start to finish